vSphere Update Manager

 If you choose to modify the scheduling options you can create a scheduled task to remediate the object at a later date or time.
 If you uncheck the option it will run immediately.
 Let's review the remediation settings.

 Within this screen we can see the remediation options that have been chosen, these are configured at the vCenter Server level, so if you wish to modify them you need to Close Dialog and Go to Settings.
-Please note new features introduced with 6.7 Update 2 will allow you to disable Quick Boot as well as Disable the Check Host health after installation for VSAN Hosts.
+Please note new features introduced with 6.7 Update 2 will allow you to deactivate Quick Boot as well as deactivate the Check Host health after installation for VSAN Hosts.
 Consult the Release Notes and Documentation for more information on these features.

 Once we have reviewed all the options, we can proceed to Remediate our ESXi host.

 During an Update Manager remediation, if a host is not already in maintenance mode the first step is to put that host into maintenance mode, moving all running virtual machines to another host within the cluster.
-If DRS is disabled you will need to manually migrate or power off VMs.
+If DRS is deactivated you will need to manually migrate or power off VMs.